HereYouGo1/Fractal-RMO/3--(PoC)_(Full)_(System)/12--(Progress)_(Tracking)_(What)_(We)_(Did)/0.6--(Trunk)_(Branch)_(Documentation)/2--(Trunk)_(Branch)_(Complete)_(Structure).md

 **WHY 5-7 words?**
 Chris specified: "receive only the titles and maybe like a 5-7 word-ish summary" - this keeps indexes scannable while providing enough context to find specific work.

+**Note:** With new task-based O-F structure, agents primarily get context from O-F task breakdown, using work history only for deep dives into specific implementations.

 **WRONG Index Format (Too detailed):**
 ```markdown